Watercooler Pick

 From an outsider’s perspective, the phenomenon can be quite ironic.
 The average height of Filipino males is just 5’4″.
 Yet what we lack in size, we more than make up for our passion and determination.

 That’s why a lot of young Filipinos can relate to Steph Curry.
-He was often overlooked by scouts in high school and college, as he was considered undersized by NBA standards.
+He was overlooked by many scouts in high school and college, as he was considered undersized by NBA standards.
 As the film reveals, the NBA pre-draft report on Steph Curry all but did him in: “Far below NBA standard in regard to explosiveness and athleticism.
 At 6’2”, he’s extremely small for the NBA shooting guard position.
 Do not rely on him to run your team…Not a great finisher around the basket due to his size and physical attributes.
 Needs to add some muscle to his upper body but appears as though he’ll always be skinny.”

 An Underdog Story Teachers and Parents Can Embrace